scipy/scipy.org/source/faq.rst

 How can I get involved in SciPy?
 ################################

-Drop us a mail on the mailing lists.
+Drop us a mail on the :doc:`mailing lists <mailing-lists>`.
 We are keen for more people to help out writing code, unit tests, documentation (including translations into other languages), and helping out with the website.

 Is there commercial support available?
 ######################################